simhead/customermanagement/README.md

 - The RAML spec itself
 	- DONE - https://github.com/simhead/customermanagement/blob/master/RAML/customer.raml
 - Commentary on the interaction of use case 1 with the API
+	- first call of http://localhost:8080/listCustomers service takes around 6 sec (this is to create DB connection object) but subsequent calls can use cached DB connection to reduce time significantly, i.e. less than 1 sec.
+NOTE: in PROD, this can be improved by using DB Connection Pooling.
+Either way this service can support the requirement of 5 min polling cycle.
 	- Consumer can setup a schedule task to consume http://localhost:8080/listCustomers API to get all customers in real time.
 NOTE: if the list is too big then this may not be a good idea
 	- To handle large set of data in near real time, the following can be done:
 		- create an API to trigger a batch customer data extraction process and returns JobID # to Consumer.